 The Southeast Region looks at two sets of skills, hard and soft skills, when considering job placement and/or training.
 Hard skills are specific, teachable abilities that can be defined and measured, such as typing, writing, math, reading and the ability to use software, which WorkKeys can be used to determine.
 Soft skills are less tangible and harder to quantify, such as teamwork, time management, creative thinking and motivation.
 Soft skills are less measurable and not commonly taught, but even more important than the hard skills.

-According to PayScale, the three top hard skills most recent graduates lack are: writing proficiency, public speaking, and data analysis.
+According to PayScale, the three hardest skills most recent graduates lack are: writing proficiency, public speaking, and data analysis.
 During job training and/or classroom training those hard skills can be improved, with determination on the job seeker/new hire trainee.

 According to PayScale the five top soft skills most recent graduates lack are: critical thinking/problem solving, attention to detail, communication, leadership, and teamwork.
 The chart below ranks the percentages.